BMW i4 2026 review | The electric BMW that still drives like a BMW

 What is the BMW i4?

-• The BMW i4 is a fairly efficient electric car, with official figures suggesting it’ll do around 3.7 miles per kWh (which is basically mpg for electric cars), give or take a little depending on the trim and wheel size you choose.
-It seemed efficient on our test drive, too, so expect the eDrive40 to comfortably return more than 300 miles to a charge in warmer weather, even if you’re doing a lot of motorway miles.
+• The BMW i4 is a fairly efficient electric car, with official figures suggesting it’ll do around 3.8 miles per kWh (the equivalent of mpg for electric cars), depending on the trim and wheel-size you choose.
+It seemed efficient on our test drive, too, so expect the eDrive40 to comfortably return more than 300 miles to a charge in warmer weather, even if you cover a lot of motorway miles.
 Colder weather could see that dip to around 250 miles.
-The M60 has a shorter official WLTP range of 335 miles.
+The range-topping BMW i4 M60 has an official WLTP-tested range of between 311 and 338 miles, depending on specification, although exploiting its huge performance will reduce the real-world range more quickly than in the eDrive 35 or eDrive 40.
+The eDrive35 is rated at up to 300 miles, but you should expect closer to 250 miles in typical use.

 • The BMW i4 is charged via a CCS or Type 2 socket.
 These are the European standard sockets and compatible with most public chargers in the UK and Western Europe.
-You get all the cables you need to plug in, too.
-Charging speeds are up to 200kW in the BMW i4, which is almost as fast as the Tesla Model 3, and faster than most other alternatives.
-It’ll get you a 100-mile top up in 10 minutes or less from a DC ultra-rapid charger if you can find one offering speeds of 200kW and up, or 80% battery in around 31 minutes.
-The more common 150kW ultra-rapid chargers will deliver a 100-mile top-up into the i4 in more like 15 minutes, or the 50kW chargers that are still routinely found in UK motorway services will do the same in 45 minutes.
+You get the necessary charging cables for public and home wallbox use.
+Charging speeds peak at 180kW in the eDrive35 and up to 205kW for the eDrive40 and M60, which is not far off the Tesla Model 3 – and faster than most other alternatives.
+It’ll get you a 100-mile top up in 10 minutes or less from a DC ultra-rapid charger if you can find one offering speeds of 200kW and up, or 80 percent battery in around 30 minutes.
+The more common 150kW ultra-rapid chargers will deliver a 100-mile top-up into the i4 in more like 15 minutes.
+And the 50kW chargers that are still routinely found in UK motorway service areas will do the same in 45 minutes, depending on battery temperature and charger performance on the day.

-• Plug into a 7kW home charger (which you can purchase through BMW when you buy the car provided you have off-road parking) and you’ll have a full battery in 13 hours.
-Disregard the BMW website’s references to 11kW AC home charging, as very few UK homes have the three-phase wiring needed to support this charging speed – most have single-phase wiring, which can support up to 7.4kW charging at most.
-Kerbside charging, or chargers located at industrial site or offices, are more likely to be able to support the 11kW AC charging speeds on the BMW i4.
+• Plug into a 7kW home charger (which you can purchase through BMW when you buy the car, provided you have off-road parking) and you’ll have a full battery in 13 hours.
+Disregard the BMW website’s references to 11kW AC home charging, as very few UK homes have the three-phase wiring needed to support this charging speed.
+Most houses have single-phase wiring, which can support up to 7.4kW charging at most.
+Kerbside charging, or chargers located at industrial sites or offices, are more likely to be able to support 11kW AC charging speeds for the BMW i4.

-• If you’re a high mileage driver: As above, but save the money on the M Sport styling features, and stick with entry-level Sport trim – the saving can go towards those optional packs, which really are worth adding if you spend a lot of time in the car.
-Fully adaptive, ‘Laserlight’ LED headlights are also available as an option, which are great on dark rural roads.
+• If you’re a high-mileage driver: As above, save the money on the M Sport styling and stick with Sport trim, then put the budget towards the option packs that make day-to-day driving easier.
+Fully adaptive LED headlights are also available and are genuinely useful on dark rural roads.

 Vicky Parrott